brett-olsen/C64-Bridge-Project/README.md

 <br>

 **4) Install the Pi Network Daemon**<br>
-First we need to create the Network daemon on the Pi Zero, then we will create a config file, setup a network service so everything runs after boot.<br>
+First we need to create the Network daemon on the Pi Zero, then we will create a config file, set up a network service so everything runs after boot.<br>

 Install the Network Daemon on the Pi Zero
 ```